 Click here to see this semi-transparent stain on Amazon.

-Medium-density fiberboard lacks wood grain.
-Therefore, it won't have the same well-polished and glossy look.
 Professional carpenters recommend using a semi-transparent stain for any pressed wood.
-Here's a YouTube video explaining what you can do if you want to pursue this project:
+Check out this YouTube video for more tips if you want to try this project:

 What Are Other Ways You Can Update IKEA Furniture?